 Today, the Parthenon is mainly columns; the infrastructure, precious treasures and even marbles of the facade have been acquired by others.
 The Greek government is in the process of an ongoing restoration project, but it’s doubtful the ruin will ever be restored to its former glory.

 What’s left for visitors is a treat for the imagination–a chance to transport themselves to a different time.For me, visiting the Parthenon, and Athens in general, has always been on my list, but I figured it was one of those “eventually” trips.
 When the opportunity came up to travel to Greece for a week during New Years and my birthday, I hesitated.
 I didn’t speak Greek.
 I didn’t have a ton of cash to spend.
 I had a million reasons to say no, but one giant reason to say yes.

 To quote Ferris Bueller, “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”

 So off to Greece I went.
-For those looking to repeat my itinerary, here’s what I how I spent the perfect 24 hours in Athens, Greece:
+For those looking to repeat my itinerary, here’s how I spent the perfect 24 hours in Athens, Greece:

 1) The Acropolis

-I arrived around 9:30am since I had a slow wakeup and took the time to enjoy breakfast on the balcony in my killer AirBnb.
+I arrived around 9:30am since I had a slow wakeup and took the time to enjoy breakfast on the balcony in my amazing AirBnb.
 Upon seeing the line to enter I chastised myself for not coming sooner, and paid 10 Euro for a guided tour to bypass the wait.
 The tour was brief, conducted on the 15 minute walk up to the Parthenon.
 Our guide, Anastasia, was efficient and informative.
 I appreciated her hustle.